-Our planet boasts of spectacular beauty and incredible wildlife that should not only be cherished but also protected.
-Leave No Trace Outdoor Ethics is a worldwide philosophy dedicated to mitigating the recreational impact on the wilderness by Leave No Trace Center for Outdoor Ethics.
+Our planet boasts spectacular beauty and incredible wildlife that should not only be cherished but also protected.
+Leave No Trace Outdoor Ethics is a worldwide philosophy dedicated to mitigating the recreational impact on the wilderness by the Leave No Trace Center for Outdoor Ethics.

 Actually, the concept is attributed to the US Forest Service coined it in the 80s.
 Furthermore, the concept is defined by good decision-making, ethics, and skills crafted to ensure the outdoor world remains intact.